ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAreaTargetGraphics.rst

 IAreaTargetGraphics
 ===================

-.. py:class:: IAreaTargetGraphics
+.. py:class:: ansys.stk.core.stkobjects.IAreaTargetGraphics

    object

    AgATGraphics used to access the 2D Graphics attributes of an AreaTarget interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAreaTargetGraphics

 Overview
 --------